 Classical pianist Stephen Porter has appeared as a soloist in London, Paris, Sarajevo, Lake Como, Istanbul and Rio de Janeiro, among other cities.
-He is a four-time artist resident of the Cité Internationale des Arts in Paris, and his concerts in 2018-19 include the Église Saint Louis en l’Île, the historic Old First Concerts in San Francisco, and invitations to perform and lecture at three Scandinavian conservatories — the Norwegian Academy of Music in Oslo, the Gothenburg Academy of Music and Drama in Sweden, and the Malmö Academy of Music in Sweden.
+He is a four-time artist resident of the Cité Internationale des Arts in Paris, and his concerts in the past season include the Église Saint Louis en l’Île, the historic Old First Concerts in San Francisco, the Norwegian Academy of Music in Oslo, the Gothenburg Academy of Music and Drama in Sweden, and the Malmö Academy of Music in Sweden.
+In 2020 for the Beethoven 250th birthday year he gives recitals of Beethoven along with premieres by composers from Sweden, Italy and the U.S., beginning with the Musica Prospettiva Festival in Torrita di Siena, Italy.
 Recent New York City recitals at SubCulture, the Fabbri Mansion and Symphony Space have been praised by the press, with New York Arts calling Mr. Porter’s twenty-four Debussy Preludes “a powerful revelation…as if the voice of the composer were speaking to us.”
 His Schubert performances are widely admired, the Boston Musical Intelligencer says he “reached the level of sublimity,” and in the acclaimed biography Beethoven: Anguish and Triumph, author Jan Swafford calls his interpretation of Beethoven’s Appassionata “unforgettable.”

 Critics have noted Mr. Porter’s style of speaking to the audience — all too rare in classical music today — which creates a more involved listening experience, and a communication between composer, artist and listener.
 New York Arts describes his “engaging discussions of the composer and the works, not only providing us with background, but preparing us to listen, to enter Debussy’s particular world of sounds…The audience could not have been better prepared for the rich experience Mr. Porter created for them.”